m0nls4/Automation-exercise/README.md

-To run this project:
-Please execute this command: npx playwright test
+To run this project, Please execute this command: npx playwright test